MostafaaElhadidy/DataOps/README.md

 ## 🌟 Overview

-The **Agentic AIOps Platform** is a production-grade system that brings autonomous AI agents to your data engineering infrastructure.
+The **Agentic DataOps Platform** is a production-grade system that brings autonomous AI agents to your data engineering infrastructure.
 It monitors data pipelines in real-time, detects anomalies, performs root cause analysis, and executes safe, human-in-the-loop remediations.

 Imagine having an entire site reliability engineering (SRE) team working 24/7 on your data pipelines—that's what this platform provides.